BRLAX Mailing List

 2016 Event Raised Over $20,000 For Breast Cancer Research!!!

 (Click For 2016 Post Event Press Release)

-How Can I Purchase Tickets / Attend? - 1 ticket covers all (20+) games To The Charity
+How Can I Purchase Tickets / Attend? - 1 ticket covers all (20+) games At The Event

 Advanced Purchase (Preseales) tickets ($10) are available until 12 midnight Sunday September 17, 2017.

 To purchase presale tickets please email us at firstname.lastname@example.org the following info:

 Day of tickets are available the event at the ticket booth.
 They can be paid for with Cash, Check or Credit Card.

 Tickets (Presale): ONLY UNTIL September 17th - Adults/Students/youth $10; - Under 2 Free

 Tickets (Day of): Adults/Students/youth $15; - Under 2 Free

 How Can I Help The 2017 Crosse Out Cancer Showcase?
 (See Our Sponsors)